- Normal precautions

 Check that you have adequate insurance and read the small print of the vehicle hire contract (particularly any waiver that will come into effect if the vehicle is damaged).

 In Tashkent it is safer to use official taxis and to travel in modern vehicles.
-We don’t encourage the hiring of private gypsy cabs instead of licensed taxis.
+We don’t encourage the hiring of private unlicensed hackney cabs instead of licensed taxis.

 Many buses and taxis run on Compressed Natural Gas (CNG) and safety regulations are not always followed.
-A bus exploded in Tashkent in 2010, causing six deaths.
 Where possible, you should choose modern vehicles when travelling by bus or taxi.